nshenderov/strapi-plugin-ckeditor/.github/ISSUE_TEMPLATE/✨-feature-request.md

 ---
 name: "✨ Feature request"
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
 title: ''
-labels: enhancement
+labels: 'issue: feature request'
-assignees: ''
+assignees: nshenderov

 ---